"The U.S. Food and Drug Administration today approved Taltz (ixekizumab) to treat adults with moderate-to-severe plaque psoriasis.

-Of the 525 patients treated in US clinical trials, 2 had clinical jaundice with elevated serum bilirubin and transaminases considered related to Soriatane treatment.
-Liver function test results in these patients returned to normal after Soriatane was discontinued.
-Two of the 1289 patients treated in European clinical trials developed biopsy-confirmed toxic hepatitis.
-A second biopsy in one of these patients revealed nodule formation suggestive of cirrhosis.
-One patient in a Canadian clinical trial of 63 patients developed a three-fold increase of transaminases.
-A liver biopsy of this patient showed mild lobular disarray, multifocal hepatocyte loss and mild triaditis of the portal tracts compatible with acute reversible hepatic injury.
-The patient's transaminase levels returned to normal 2 months after Soriatane was discontinued.
+Of the 525 subjects treated in US clinical trials, 2 had clinical jaundice with elevated serum bilirubin and transaminases considered related to treatment with SORIATANE.
+Liver function test results in these subjects returned to normal after SORIATANE was discontinued.
+Two of the 1,289 subjects treated in European clinical trials developed biopsy-confirmed toxic hepatitis.
+A second biopsy in one of these subjects revealed nodule formation suggestive of cirrhosis.
+One subject in a Canadian clinical trial of 63 subjects developed a 3-fold increase of transaminases.
+A liver biopsy of this subject showed mild lobular disarray, multifocal hepatocyte loss, and mild triaditis of the portal tracts compatible with acute reversible hepatic injury.
+The subject's transaminase levels returned to normal 2 months after SORIATANE was discontinued.

-The potential of Soriatane therapy to induce hepatotoxicity was prospectively evaluated using liver biopsies in an open-label study of 128 patients.
-Pretreatment and posttreatment biopsies were available for 87 patients.
-A comparison of liver biopsy findings before and after therapy revealed 49 (58%) patients showed no change, 21 (25%) improved and 14 (17%) patients had a worsening of their liver biopsy status.
-For 6 patients, the classification changed from class 0 (no pathology) to class I (normal fatty infiltration; nuclear variability and portal inflammation; both mild); for 7 patients, the change was from class I to class II (fatty infiltration, nuclear variability, portal inflammation and focal necrosis; all moderate to severe); and for 1 patient, the change was from class II to class IIIb (fibrosis, moderate to severe).
+The potential of therapy with SORIATANE to induce hepatotoxicity was prospectively evaluated using liver biopsies in an open-label trial of 128 subjects.
+Pretreatment and posttreatment biopsies were available for 87 subjects.
+A comparison of liver biopsy findings before and after therapy revealed 49 (58%) subjects showed no change, 21 (25%) improved, and 14 (17%) subjects had a worsening of their liver biopsy status.
+For 6 subjects, the classification changed from class 0 (no pathology) to class I (normal fatty infiltration; nuclear variability and portal inflammation; both mild); for 7 subjects, the change was from class I to class II (fatty infiltration, nuclear variability, portal inflammation, and focal necrosis; all moderate to severe); and for 1 subject, the change was from class II to class IIIb (fibrosis, moderate to severe).
 No correlation could be found between liver function test result abnormalities and the change in liver biopsy status, and no cumulative dose relationship was found.

-In adults receiving long-term treatment with Soriatane, appropriate examinations should be periodically performed in view of possible ossification abnormalities (see ADVERSE REACTIONS).
-Because the frequency and severity of iatrogenic bony abnormality in adults is low, periodic radiography is only warranted in the presence of symptoms or long-term use of Soriatane.
+In adults receiving long-term treatment with SORIATANE, appropriate examinations should be periodically performed in view of possible ossification abnormalities (see ADVERSE REACTIONS).
+Because the frequency and severity of iatrogenic bony abnormality in adults is low, periodic radiography is only warranted in the presence of symptoms or long-term use of SORIATANE.
 If such disorders arise, the continuation of therapy should be discussed with the patient on the basis of a careful risk/benefit analysis.
-In clinical trials with Soriatane, patients were prospectively evaluated for evidence of development or change in bony abnormalities of the vertebral column, knees and ankles.
+In clinical trials with SORIATANE, subjects were prospectively evaluated for evidence of development or change in bony abnormalities of the vertebral column, knees, and ankles.

-Of 380 patients treated with Soriatane, 15% had preexisting abnormalities of the spine which showed new changes or progression of preexisting findings.
-Changes included degenerative spurs, anterior bridging of spinal vertebrae, diffuse idiopathic skeletal hyperostosis, ligament calcification and narrowing and destruction of a cervical disc space.
-De novo changes (formation of small spurs) were seen in 3 patients after 1 1/2 to 2 ½ years.
+Of 380 subjects treated with SORIATANE, 15% had preexisting abnormalities of the spine which showed new changes or progression of preexisting findings.
+Changes included degenerative spurs, anterior bridging of spinal vertebrae, diffuse idiopathic skeletal hyperostosis, ligament calcification, and narrowing and destruction of a cervical disc space.
+De novo changes (formation of small spurs) were seen in 3 subjects after 1½ to 2½ years.

-Six of 128 patients treated with Soriatane showed abnormalities in the knees and ankles before treatment that progressed during treatment.
+Six of 128 subjects treated with SORIATANE showed abnormalities in the knees and ankles before treatment that progressed during treatment.
 In 5, these changes involved the formation of additional spurs or enlargement of existing spurs.
-The sixth patient had degenerative joint disease which worsened.
-No patients developed spurs de novo.
+The sixth subject had degenerative joint disease which worsened.
+No subjects developed spurs de novo.
 Clinical complaints did not predict radiographic changes.

 Lipids and Possible Cardiovascular Effects

-Blood lipid determinations should be performed before Soriatane is administered and again at intervals of 1 to 2 weeks until the lipid response to the drug is established, usually within 4 to 8 weeks.
-In patients receiving Soriatane during clinical trials, 66% and 33% experienced elevation in triglycerides and cholesterol, respectively.
-Decreased high density lipoproteins (HDL) occurred in 40% of patients.
-These effects of Soriatane were generally reversible upon cessation of therapy.
+Blood lipid determinations should be performed before SORIATANE is administered and again at intervals of 1 to 2 weeks until the lipid response to the drug is established, usually within 4 to 8 weeks.
+In subjects receiving SORIATANE during clinical trials, 66% and 33% experienced elevation in triglycerides and cholesterol, respectively.
+Decreased high density lipoproteins (HDL) occurred in 40% of subjects.
+These effects of SORIATANE were generally reversible upon cessation of therapy.

-Patients with an increased tendency to develop hypertriglyceridemia included those with disturbances of lipid metabolism, diabetes mellitus, obesity, increased alcohol intake or a familial history of these conditions.
-Because of the risk of hypertriglyceridemia, serum lipids must be more closely monitored in high-risk patients and during long-term treatment.
-Hypertriglyceridemia and lowered HDL may increase a patient's cardiovascular risk status.
-Although no causal relationship has been established, there have been postmarketing reports of acute myocardial infarction or thromboembolic events in patients on Soriatane therapy.
-In addition, elevation of serum triglycerides to greater than 800 mg/dL has been associated with fatal fulminant pancreatitis.
-Therefore, dietary modifications, reduction in Soriatane dose, or drug therapy should be employed to control significant elevations of triglycerides.
-If, despite these measures, hypertriglyceridemia and low HDL levels persist, the discontinuation of Soriatane should be considered.
+In addition, elevation of serum triglycerides to greater than 800 mg per dL has been associated with fatal fulminant pancreatitis.
+Therefore, dietary modifications, reduction in dose of SORIATANE, or drug therapy should be employed to control significant elevations of triglycerides.
+If, despite these measures, hypertriglyceridemia and low HDL levels persist, the discontinuation of SORIATANE should be considered.

-Lipid elevations occur in 25% to 50% of patients treated with Soriatane.
+Lipid elevations occur in 25% to 50% of subjects treated with SORIATANE.
 Triglyceride increases sufficient to be associated with pancreatitis are much less common, although fatal fulminant pancreatitis has been reported.
-There have been rare reports of pancreatitis during Soriatane therapy in the absence of hypertriglyceridemia.
+There have been rare reports of pancreatitis during therapy with SORIATANE in the absence of hypertriglyceridemia.

-Soriatane and other retinoids administered orally have been associated with cases of pseudotumor cerebri (benign intracranial hypertension).
+SORIATANE and other retinoids administered orally have been associated with cases of pseudotumor cerebri (benign intracranial hypertension).
 Some of these events involved concomitant use of isotretinoin and tetracyclines.
-However, the event seen in a single Soriatane patient was not associated with tetracycline use.
-Early signs and symptoms include papilledema, headache, nausea and vomiting and visual disturbances.
-Patients with these signs and symptoms should be examined for papilledema and, if present, should discontinue Soriatane immediately and be referred for neurological evaluation and care.
-Since both Soriatane and tetracyclines can cause increased intracranial pressure, their combined use is contraindicated (see CONTRAINDICATIONS).
+However, the event seen in a single patient receiving SORIATANE was not associated with tetracycline use.
+Early signs and symptoms include papilledema, headache, nausea and vomiting, and visual disturbances.
+Patients with these signs and symptoms should be examined for papilledema and, if present, should discontinue SORIATANE immediately and be referred for neurological evaluation and care.
+Since both SORIATANE and tetracyclines can cause increased intracranial pressure, their combined use is contraindicated (see CONTRAINDICATIONS).